 Advises the class and officers; gives guidance, information and/or recommendations as necessary.
 The advisor attends all meetings with the right to participate in all discussions.

-The advisor acts as a consultant for all proposed policies and actions and familiarizes herself/himself with the Student Association Constitution and by-laws, and Student Handbook and parliamentary procedure.
+The advisor acts as a consultant for all proposed policies and actions and familiarizes herself/himself with the Student Association Constitution and by-laws, as well as the Student Handbook and parliamentary procedure.